ElesCloud/ESCDocuments/Training_PhaseOne.md

 3. Invite them to the Discord using the link provided in the trainer channel on discord and change their role using Epsilon Bot.
    - The command is " !trainee @discordname#number " and you will need to manually type in their username (the trainer channel shouldn't have recruits in it).
    - All trainers should be able to do this, but if you cannot use the command, ask another trainer or the superintendent for help.
-4. Denote the recruit's initiation into to Phase One in the trainer-chat on Discord.
+4. Have the trainee set their SL client homepoint in the spawn area.

-   - This will aid us in staying efficient and organized, so we are not constantly wondering who has done what.
+## Section Four: Update
-   - **Also, to receive credit for the trainers-only Showstopper reward, you must post each phase individually.**
+Denote the recruit's initiation into to Phase One in the trainer-chat on Discord.
    - Use this template in the channel to track progress:
      - Trainer:
      - Recruit:
      - Phase:
      - R/D/S: 0/0/0
      - Comments:
-5. Have the trainee set their SL client homepoint in the spawn area.
+This will aid us in staying efficient and organized, so we are not constantly wondering who has done what. **Also, to receive credit for the trainers-only Showstopper reward, you must post each phase individually.**

 **PHASE ONE COMPLETE.
 Proceed to [Phase Two](https://github.com/ElesCloud/ESCDocuments/blob/main/Training_PhaseTwo.md).**